 - 1 (10.5 oz) can 98% fat free cream of chicken

 - Pepper, to taste

 - 1 cup boneless, skinless chicken breast, cooked and shredded

 - 1/3 cup cottage cheese, 1% low fat

 - 1/2 cup low fat cheddar cheese

-- To assemble shells, add a small scoop of cream cheese (about a teaspoon worth), then a heaping tablespoon of the chicken mixture.
+To assemble shells, add a small scoop of cottage cheese (about a teaspoon worth), then a heaping tablespoon of the chicken mixture.
 Place shells in the baking pan.

 Bake for 15 minutes, or until the cheddar cheese is melted and shells are heated through.
 Do not overcook or the shells will dry out.

 If you’re looking for some zero point recipes, check out my post 20 Zero Point Recipes or my post 20 (More) Zero Point Recipes.
 Both are filled with delicious recipes that won’t cost you a single point!
 They’re perfect for days when you’re running low on points, or trying to save up points for a night out.